beothorn/bcbridge/README.md

 # bcbridge
 With bcbridge you can redirect java code.
 This means if a function calls goes to a() and you need it to go to b(), all you need is a simple YAML configuration.
+You can load two different java apps and redirect calls between them.
+So for example, if you have two java apps that uses the network to communicate, but you are on a special environment where you want them to run as a single application and call each other directly, you can just load both on bcbridge.
-Also configure what system properties, environment variables and command line arguments the application will get.
+You can configure what system properties, environment variables and command line arguments each application will get.

 # What